Paying Taxes for Part-Time Caregivers

 Do I Have to Pay Taxes for My Housekeeper?

-If you hire someone to deep clean your home once a year before the holidays and pay her less than $1,900, then you aren't responsible for withholding her employee taxes and paying matching employer taxes.
-If, however, you hire her to do that same job a few times a year, you need to check her earnings to see if her payments land her above the threshold.
+If you hire someone to deep clean your home once a year before the holidays, that person is most likely not your employee and you aren't responsible for taxes.
+If, however, your housekeeper comes over to your home three times per week on a schedule that you set, you may need to check her earnings to see if her payments land her above the threshold.

 Learn about the 8 Additional Services Housekeepers Can Perform »